-No. Pre-AP is a program for all students.
+No. Pre-AP is a program designed for all students.
+The courses are intended to be the baseline standard course in their subject areas.
 All students deserve the opportunity to develop the foundation necessary for college readiness and AP coursework.
-That’s what Pre-AP courses are designed to do.

-If you offer any of the Pre-AP courses listed on this site, they must be offered with open access (see below).
+If you offer any of the Pre-AP courses listed on this site, they must be offered to all on-level students (see below).
 Schools or districts are free to augment or enhance our Pre-AP offerings in order to make them part of their honors curriculum.

 Yes.
-Course instructional materials and assessments will be delivered digitally.
-Teachers will need access to an internet-enabled device (phone, tablet, laptop, or desktop) and broadband Wi-Fi to access the instructional materials and administer the assessments.
+Course instructional materials and assessments are delivered digitally.
+Teachers need access to an internet-enabled device (phone, tablet, laptop, or desktop) and broadband Wi-Fi to access the instructional materials and administer the assessments.
 For the initial cohort, the program will supply the teacher with a printed course guide as well as the digital resources.

 Yes.
 Assessments will be delivered digitally.
 Students will be expected to complete eight assessments per course, each taking less than one class period.
 They will need access to an internet-enabled device (phone, tablet, laptop, or desktop) and broadband Wi-Fi to complete these assessments.
 However, the course materials are delivered as PDF files on our digital platform and thus can be printed if necessary.
 For the initial cohort, the program will supply the students with printed student readers as well as the digital resources.

 Yes.
-Pre-AP is designed so that you can use and incorporate your existing textbook and curricular resources, but you will need to confirm the alignment of these materials to the course requirements.
+Pre-AP courses are designed to sit alongside your existing textbook and local curricular resources, but you will need to confirm the alignment of these materials to the course requirements.

-Schools that use SpringBoard as their comprehensive curriculum for ELA and math can bypass the course audit process that begins in 2020.
+Schools that use SpringBoard as their comprehensive curriculum for ELA and math can bypass this portion of the course audit process that begins in 2020.

 For SpringBoard Schools and Districts